Celtic cross: Early history

-Ringed crosses similar to older Continental forms appeared in Ireland and Scotland in incised stone slab artwork and artifacts like the Ardagh chalice.
+Ringed crosses similar to older Continental forms appeared in Ireland, England and Scotland in incised stone slab artwork and artifacts like the Ardagh chalice.
 However, the shape achieved its greatest popularity by its use in the monumental stone high crosses, a distinctive and widespread form of Insular art.
 These monuments, which first appeared in the ninth century, usually (though not always) take the form of a ringed cross on a stepped or pyramidal base.
 The form has obvious structural advantages, reducing the length of unsupported side arms.
 There are a number of theories as to its origin in Ireland and Britain.
 Some scholars consider the ring a holdover from earlier wooden crosses, which may have required struts to support the crossarm.
 Others have seen it as deriving from indigenous Bronze Age art featuring a wheel or disc around a head, or from early Coptic crosses based on the ankh.
 However, Michael W. Herren, Shirley Ann Brown, and others believe it originates in earlier ringed crosses in Christian art.
 Crosses with a ring representing the celestial sphere developed from the writings of the Church Fathers.
 The "cosmological cross" is an important motif in Coelius Sedulius's poem Carmen Paschale, known in Ireland by the seventh century.

 It is not clear where the first high crosses originated.
 The first examples date to about the ninth century and occur in two groups: at Ahenny in Ireland, and at Iona, an Irish monastery off the Scottish coast.
 The Ahenny group is generally earlier.
 However, it is possible that St. Johns Cross at Iona was the first high cross; Iona's influence as a center of pilgrimage may have led this cross to inspire the Ahenny group as well as other ringed crosses in Pictish stones.

 A variety of crosses bear inscriptions in ogham, an early medieval Irish alphabet.
 Standing crosses in Ireland and areas under Irish influence tend to be shorter and more massive than their Anglo-Saxon equivalents, which have mostly lost their headpieces.
 Irish examples with a head in cross form include the Cross of Kells, Ardboe High Cross, the crosses at Monasterboice, the Cross of the Scriptures, Clonmacnoise and those in Scotland at Iona and the Kildalton Cross, which may be the earliest to survive in good condition.
 Surviving, free-standing crosses are in Cornwall, including St Piran's cross at Perranporth, and Wales.
 Other stone crosses are found in the former Northumbria and Scotland, and further south in England, where they merge with the similar Anglo-Saxon cross making tradition, in the Ruthwell Cross for example.
 Most examples in Britain were destroyed during the Protestant Reformation.
 By about A.D.
 1200 the initial wave of cross building came to an end in Ireland.